 In essence, CBT works by helping patients process how they perceive events in their lives, and finding ways to eliminate unhelpful thought patterns.
 This results in better ways to respond and cope with situations.

-Aside from these major treatment options, patients also have the choice of other approaches that they feel might be a great fit for them.
+Aside from these major treatment options, patients also choose other approaches that they feel might be a great fit for them.
 These include holistic therapies, faith-based treatment, 12-Step, and Non-12-Step options.

 Personality Disorders And Addiction?
 Don’t Let It Control You

-If you’re someone suffering from a personality disorder such as BPD along with an addiction, it is easy to feel like you’re out of control.
+If you’re someone who has a personality disorder such as BPD along with an addiction, it is easy to feel like you’re out of control.
 However, with the right resources and people to help you, it is possible to achieve a better quality of life.
-The first step is to decide not to let these disorders control you–once and for all.

 - Nimh.nih.gov – “Personality Disorders”.